fizzed/stork/README.md

 for its build system.
 Stork has tight integration with PlayFramework via its plugin.

+NOTE: You must be using PlayFramework version >= 2.3.6 and SBT 0.13.5

+This plugin takes advantage of being an AutoPlugin which was introduced in PlayFramework 2.3.6 and SBT 0.13.5 -- which makes auto importing of settings and activation of plugins a piece of cake.

 Example Play project: examples/hello-server-play

+Play is great, but there are some strange choices (IMHO) regarding config files during startup and where it finds them.
+By default, Play will use your conf/ directory during development, but then add them as resources to your compiled JARs for deployment.
+Nothing like hard-coded configs, eh?
+The only way to modify a config in production is to create your own new conf/ directory, extract the configs from the compiled JARS, and then add a Java system property before you run Play that tells it the new config to run at start.
+It's logging levels for production also are less than desired (IMHO).
+Therefore, this plugin will add 2 system properties by default to your startup -- to force play to read the files from conf/ in production:

+    -Dconfig.file=conf/application.conf -Dlogger.file=conf/logger.xml

+These defaults can customized in your app to something else.
+Simply set the "java_args" property in your conf/stork-launcher.yml file to whatever you'd like the line to be.
+There are four SettingKeys to customize what the plugin does:

+ - storkPlayConf: Config file to load at runtime to configure play app.
+Defaults to conf/application.conf (play's default)
+ - storkPlayLauncherConf: Launcher config file to use to override this plugins default launcher config.
+Defaults to conf/stork-launcher.yml
+ - storkPlayBootstrapConf: The launcher bootstrap config file to use at runtime to set system properties before starting play.
+Useful for setting the http.port play will bind to by default.
+Defaults to conf/stork-bootstrap.conf
+ - storkAssemblyStageDir: The directory this plugin will stage the stork compliant assembly.
+Defaults to target/stork

 The plugin affects your application in two main ways.
 First, since Play only has a well-defined entry point to your application, the plugin includes a